 Not wanting to resort to exchange, certain revolutionaries, Marx and Engels in the forefront, understood the imperious need to regulate the problem of costs and their accounting in the future society.
 They looked for a standard of measurement to evaluate and to compare costs.

-The standard proposed has commonly been that of the quantity of labor.
-This quantity has been measured by time, corrected at times by taking the intensity of the labor into account.
+The standard proposed has commonly been that of the quantity of labour.
+This quantity has been measured by time, corrected at times by taking the intensity of the labour into account.
 All of society’s investments can in this way be reduced to a certain expenditure of time.
-The orange and the airplane no longer correspond to a certain quantity of money but to a given number of hours of labor.
+The orange and the airplane no longer correspond to a certain quantity of money but to a given number of hours of labour.
 Despite the differences in their nature they can be compared according to the same scale of measurement.

-For our part, we have not evoked the call to go “beyond labor” only to immediately fall back miserably upon the measurement of labor time, at the very moment when the time comes to tackle the really hard practical problems.
+For our part, we have not evoked the call to go “beyond labour” only to immediately fall back miserably upon the measurement of labour time, at the very moment when the time comes to tackle the really hard practical problems.

 How to distribute consumption goods without money?
 How to justly recompense the worker in view of the efforts he has contributed to production?

 With respect to these questions Marx fell back in The Critique of the Gotha Program on the point of view of Bray, while purging it of its most tedious aspects.
 In a transitional period where the principle “to each according to his needs” still cannot be applied, remuneration will be based on the labour provided by each worker.
 It will only be based upon but not equivalent to it, since one part of what this labour represents must go to a social fund devoted to the production of production goods, support for invalids and the elderly, etc.… The worker cannot receive the full product of his labour.
 On the other hand, because the coupons that testify to the labour contributed by the worker do not circulate, exchange is totally destroyed at its source.

 This is Marx’s purpose in demanding that society should have some kind of accounting unit: